caendesilva/microserve/README.md

 $app->handle(); // This will now send the response
 ```

-Please review your codebase for any cases where you send there responses manually, as it's no longer necessary to call `send()` after creating a response.
+Please review your codebase for any cases where you send responses manually, as it's no longer necessary to call `send()` after creating a response.
 The application will automatically send the response returned by the kernel.

 #### Header Sending Changes